 To sponsor a transfer,

-- Designate a Dfns wallet as the fee sponsor.
+- Designate a DFNS wallet as the fee sponsor.
 See below for supported networks.

 - Fund the fee sponsor wallet with some native tokens.